-Minorities' health would benefit most from beverage sugar tax, researchers reportDecember 16th, 2013 in Health /
+Minorities' health would benefit most from beverage sugar tax, researchers reportDecember 16, 2013 in Medicine & Health / Health

 Taxing sugar-sweetened beverages is likely to decrease consumption, resulting in lower rates of diabetes and heart disease, and these health benefits are expected to be greatest for the low-income, Hispanic and African-American Californians who are at highest risk of diabetes, according to a new analysis led by researchers at UC San Francisco.